guofengzhang/ENFT/README.md

 [2] Guofeng Zhang, Zilong Dong, Jiaya Jia, Tien-Tsin Wong, and Hujun Bao. **Efficient Non-Consecutive Feature Tracking for Structure-from-Motion**.
 European Conference on Computer Vision (ECCV), 2010.

-This source code only provides feature tracking.
-The whole executable SfM system can be found at http://www.zjucvg.net/ls-acts/ls-acts.html.
+This source code only provides the feature tracking module.
+The whole executable SfM system and more datasets can be found at http://www.zjucvg.net/ls-acts/ls-acts.html.

 ##1.
 License

 ENFT is released under a [GPLv3 license](http://choosealicense.com/licenses/gpl-3.0/).
 If you need a closed-source version of ENFT for commercial purposes, please contact [Guofeng Zhang](mailto:zhangguofeng@cad.zju.edu.cn).

-If you use this source code for your academic publication, please cite our TIP paper.
+If you use this source code for your academic publication, please cite our TIP paper:

+	@article{
+	  title={Efficient Non-Consecutive Feature Tracking for Robust Structure-from-Motion}, author={Guofeng Zhang, Haomin Liu, Zilong Dong, Jiaya Jia, Tien-Tsin Wong, Hujun Bao}, journal={IEEE Transactions on Image Processing},
+	  doi = {10.1109/TIP.2016.2607425},
+	  year={2016}
+	}

 ##2.
 Dependencies

 * [GLUT](https://www.opengl.org/resources/libraries/glut/)